-Rachel H Roy specializes in labour and employment law and election law.
-Rachel also provides legal advice in human rights cases, workers’ compensation matters, and assistance to organizations in relation to privacy law and CRTC compliance.
-Rachel provides representation at arbitration and various tribunals and courts, including the Labour Relations Board, the Human Rights Tribunal, and Small Claims Court.
+Rachel (Heinrichs) Roy specializes in labour and employment law and election and campaign law.
+Rachel also provides legal advice in human rights cases, workers’ compensation matters, and assistance to organizations to ensure their campaigns comply with electoral, privacy and CRTC rules .
+Rachel provides representation at arbitration and various tribunals and courts, including the BC Labour Relations Board, the BC Human Rights Tribunal and the Canadian Human Rights Commission.

 Rachel studied law at the University of Manitoba and the University of British Columbia.
 She also studied international law, including competition law, internet law, and children's rights law at the University of Leiden in the Netherlands.

-Prior to joining AQW, Rachel served as in-house counsel for Canada’s NDP during the 2015 federal election.
+Prior to joining AQR Law, Rachel served as in-house counsel for Canada’s NDP during the 2015 federal election.

 Rachel is also an instructor/lecturer at the BCIT School of Business, teaching employment law to managers and HR professionals.